 Here’s how to stake Avalanche, step by step:

-Step 1: Set up a wallet that supports AVAX, like Ledger or Core Wallet.
+Set up a wallet that supports AVAX, such as Ledger or the Core Wallet.

-Step 4: Choose your role – become a validator or delegator.
-Validators will have to stake a minimum of 2,000 AVAX on the mainnet and are recommended to use a computer with an 8-core CPU, 16 GB RAM, and 1 TB SSD.
-Delegators will have to delegate a minimum of 25 AVAX.
+Choose your role, become a validator or delegator.
+Validators must stake a minimum of 2,000 AVAX on mainnet and are recommended to use a computer with an 8-core CPU, 16 GB RAM, and 1 TB SSD.
+Delegators must delegate a minimum of 25 AVAX.

-Step 5: Choose the staking duration (minimum 2 weeks, maximum 1 year)
+Choose the staking duration (minimum 2 weeks, maximum 1 year).

-Step 6: Monitor your node/delegation – validators must be online and responsive 80% of the time to earn rewards.
+Monitor your node or delegation, validators must be online and responsive at least 80% of the time to earn rewards.

 How to stake AVAX